gc097/Denoising-Images-using-Deeplearning_-N2V/README.md

 plt.show(): This command displays the entire figure with both subplots.

 This code snippet allows you to visually compare a training patch with a validation patch side by side.
 It's a good practice to inspect the data you're working with to get a sense of its characteristics.
-If you have more questions or if there's anything specific you'd like to know, feel free to ask!

 ```
 # train_steps_per_epoch is set to (number of training patches)/(batch size), like this each training patch